|Phone:||(852) 3442 6426|

-Paul Law studied at UCLA and MIT where he respectively received a BA and PhD degree in linguistics.
-He came to the City University of Hong Kong in 2008, after three years at the Universite du Quebec a Montreal, Canada and almost fourteen years of research at Zentrum für Allgemeine Sprachwissenschaft and the Frei Universität in Berlin, Germany.
-He has worked on a wide variety of languages including less familiar languages like Haitian Creole, Serbo-Croatian, Bulgarian, Malagasy, Tagalog and the Formosan language Tsou.
-His current research concentrates on the syntax of relative clauses, quantification in Naxi, Tense in Mandarin Chinese, yes/no questions in the Wuhu dialect, agreement and resumptive pronouns in Breton as well as reconstruction effects.
+Paul Law studied linguistics at UCLA and MIT.
+He came to the City University of Hong Kong in 2008, after three years at the Université du Quebec à Montréal, Canada and more than ten years of research at Zentrum für Allgemeine Sprachwissenschaft and teaching at the Freie Universität in Berlin, Germany.
+He has worked on a wide variety of languages including the less familiar languages Haitian Creole, Serbo-Croatian, Bulgarian, Malagasy, Tagalog and the Formosan language Tsou.
+His current research concentrates on the syntax of Tense in Mandarin Chinese, yes/no questions in the Wuhu dialect, agreement and resumptive pronouns in Breton as well as reconstruction effects.

 To appear.
 Syntactic Tense of the comparative syntax perspective.
 [Joint work with Juvenal Ndayiragije], Linguistic Inquiry.

 To appear.
 Preposition stranding.
 In The Blackwell Companion to Syntax, 2nd edition, edited by Henk van Riemsdijk and Martin Everaert, Wiley-Blackwell.

 To appear.
 Quantification in Naxi.
 In Handbook of Quantifiers in natural language, volume 2, edited by Denis Paperno and Edward Keenan.
 Springer.